anyscale/templates/templates/fine-tune-llm_v2/cookbooks/bring_your_own_data/README.md

 ## Example YAML

 We specify training and validation file paths in the `train_path` and `valid_path` entries in the config file as shown in the example YAML below.
+Validation file path is optional.

 ```yaml
 model_id: meta-llama/Meta-Llama-3-8B